TypeDB 3.0 is live! Get started for free.

 select $other-name;

-This yields a concise and readable query: by using the fun keyword we can define a helper function that abstracts a key part of our query logic.
-Functions are a most powerful tool in TypeQL (drumroll… stateful recursion!).
-Importantly, they use just the same syntax as queries, and so incur zero mental overhead.
+We’ve just defined a helper function using the fun keyword that abstracts a key part of our query logic.
+Functions use the same syntax as queries, so they’re easy to write.

 Defining your type schema

-The types user and username in the above queries don’t come out of nowhere: in order to query data in types, you first need to define those types.
+The types user and username in the above queries don’t come out of nowhere: in order to query data in types, you first need to define them.
 Types are defined with define queries like so:

 define